 That’s all she wrote is an American idiom with an uncertain origin.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of the phrase that’s all she wrote, where it may have come from and some examples of its use in sentences.

 That’s all she wrote is a phrase used to express the sentiment that one’s plans have come to an abrupt halt, that something has ended and there is nothing else to be said or discussed about the matter.
 That’s all she wrote is an American phrase, and most attribute its origin to the Dear John letters sent during World War II.
 A joke made the rounds in which servicemen compare their Dear John letters, one being a pages-long good-bye letter, one consisting of a few sentences, and one simply saying “Dear John”.
 The punchline being, “That’s all she wrote.”
 Several Country and Western songs have been written containing the phrase that’s all she wrote.

 “Wilke got us the lead on the first leg, and that was all she wrote.”
 (The Belleville News-Democrat)